mmseng/bcdedit-revert-uefi-gpt-boot-order/README.md

 Notes:
 - There's very little point in using this on regular production machines being deployed.
 Its main use is for machines being repeatedly imaged, or might be useful for lab machines.
 - AFAICT bcdedit provideds no way to pull the friendly names of the devices in the overall UEFI boot order list.
-Therefore, this script only moves the first entry it identifies in the list which is NOT "{bootmgr}" (a.k.a.
-"Windows Boot Manager").
-It's up to the user to make sure the boot order exists in a state before the script is run, such that the desired result is achieved.
+Therefore, this script simply identifies the first entry in the list which is NOT "{bootmgr}" (a.k.a.
+"Windows Boot Manager"), and moves it to the top of the list.
+    - It's up to the user to make sure the boot order exists in a state before the script is run, such that the desired result is achieved.
     - In my case:
         - My test UEFI VMs initially have the boot order of
              - 1 - "EFI Network"